DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR>/latest`

-This endpoint retrieves the latest value held by Data Drum for a particular indicator.
+This endpoint returns the latest value held by Data Drum for a particular indicator.

 Ukraine's annual inflation figure was just shy of 9% when this documentation was written in August 2018.